JelX7ouss/drc/README.md

 ### Overview:

 _drockchat_ (stupid name :bowtie:) is a _Drupal 8 Module_ which offer you the ability to communicate with your website guests.

-This Module has been tested on a local server with the default _http_ port, if you install a local Rocket.Chat server, please use localhost:3000 url, better _check_ your protocol as well.
+> I could just bring the embed javascript code and install a livechat widget in my Drupal website with less time than building a module.
+Why all this?

-This Module is still under developement.
-I will gladly accpet any _contribution_ request for more code and quality enhancement, please read the [todo](https://github.com/JelX7ouss/drockchat#todo) section.
+Because installing a widget that way is simple, no features, nothing, just the already built-in widget with normal behaviour, what if you want to use some features with the widget?
+That's what the module for, I will gladly accpet any _contribution_ request for more code and quality enhancement, please read the [todo](https://github.com/JelX7ouss/drockchat#todo) section, please open a feature issue If you think something cool can be done.

+This Module has been tested on a local server with the default _http_ protocol and default 3000 port `localhost:3000` This Module is still under developement.

 Before installing drockchat, **make sure** you've already got a [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) server correctly installed, with a working server address and port.